How to handle a flat tire

 Step by step of how to fix a flat on an UTV:

 • Get all passengers out of the vehicle and try to roll/winch your way to a flat area.
-If you try to jack your UTV up on a slant, gravity will win 100% of the time and you'll end up with more damage than you started with and potential to hurt/harm anyone involved.
+If you try to jack your UTV up on a slant, gravity will win 100% of the time, and you'll end up with more damage than you started with and the potential to hurt/harm anyone involved.

-• Grab your tire plug kit, find the puncture and clean the area around it.
+• Grab your tire plug kit, find the puncture, and clean the area around it.

 • Scratch up the area around the puncture and apply cement to the area around the puncture.